devloop0/neutrino-lang/README.md

 }
 ```

 The error here is that `unwrap` returns a `* i32` which is a constant pointer to constant bytes.
-However, in `main`, we dereference (`@`), and increment the result of the `unwrap` procedure, which is invalid, since we can dereference and change the pointee of a constant pointer.
+However, in `main`, we dereference (`@`), and increment the result of the `unwrap` procedure, which is invalid, since we can't dereference and change the pointee of a constant pointer.

 Here is the error message for reference:
 ```